Background

 Covering fields such as computer science, cultural preservation, archaeology, art, and more, it brings together professionals from across domains.
 Whether they are educators, technologists, researchers, policy makers, or curators, participants gather to explore and debate the potentials and challenges of digital technology for cultural heritage, ensuring vibrant dialogue and collaboration among leaders from diverse backgrounds.

 The first two editions of the congress were hosted in culturally significant cities, with support from major international and national bodies like UNESCO, the European Commission, the French Ministry of Culture, the Spanish Ministry of Economy and Competition, and the Italian and French National Research Councils (CNR and CNRS).
-Key federated events included:
+Key federated events have included:

 • International Conference on Virtual Systems and Multimedia (VSMM)